Jim Burke (cricketer): Style and personality

 Burke was also an off break bowler and took 101 wickets in first-class cricket at an average under thirty.
 His jerky bent-arm action was considered to be suspect and was no-balled for throwing in grade cricket.
 His action was likened to a policeman hitting a small offender with a baton.
 At the height of the "throwing" controversy in 1958–59 he was not risked in Test matches.
 He was often effective on uncovered wickets in grade cricket, often skittling opposition batting lineups.

 Outside the pressure of Test cricket, Burke was an entertaining and attacking batsman, characterised by a clean line, quick movement back or forward and good balance, notably in playing the on-drive.
 Standing a little under six feet, Burke played with a low grip on his bat with little backlift.
 He played square-on while on the back foot, with chest facing the bowler, preferring to have his body behind swinging balls rather than the textbook side-on stance.
 Lantern jawed and poker faced, Burke showed little overt reaction to crowd sentiment over his batting approach, tugging his cap lower before every delivery.
 He was known for his sense of humour, often enlivening the team with his piano playing and jokes.

 Personal life and death

 He married Barbara Phyllis Hogbin on 1 May 1952 at St Andrew's Anglican Church, Wahroonga.
 They had two daughters and two sons.
 Divorced in August 1967, he married 26-year-old Judith Anne Cameron on 4 September at the registrar general's office, Sydney.

 A popular and humorous figure and an honorary life member of the Marylebone Cricket Club, Burke hid personal and financial worries while a member of the regular ABC commentary team for The Ashes Tests.
 In February 1979, depressed by marital problems, ill health and by the loss of some $153,000 in a 'disastrous gamble on the gold futures market', he purchased a shotgun from a Sydney sporting goods store and killed himself with it.
+His investments later turned around and would have made him a tidy fortune.